 - Installing Google Earth

-- Installing an easy to use screen shot program (so you can send me the pesky error message that is bugging you)
+- Installing an easy to use screen shot program (so you can send me a picture of the pesky error message that is bugging you)

 - Installing a remote control program that enables me to give you remote support